 - Supports weight on legs and might bounce when standing

 How GoMo Health helps moms navigate these milestones

-In order to better help moms and caregivers navigate the important milestones for baby, GoMo Health created EduCare.
+To better help moms and caregivers navigate these critical milestones for babies, GoMo Health created EduCare.
 EduCare delivers personalized guidance to women and caregivers throughout their pregnancy and baby’s early childhood.
-EduCare acts as a virtual coach for moms and families by providing age-specific guidance to care for baby.
+EduCare acts as a virtual coach for moms and families by providing age-specific guidance to care for a baby.
 The messaging encourages physical and emotional health and wellness, as well as “language nutrition” to support the nurturing of literacy and brain development.

 - Literacy development

 - Emotional support

 - Social skills and peer engagement